home reviews authors stocklist projects contact us

 81-88965-45-6

-is Associate Professor of History at the University of North Carolina, Chapel Hill.
-She is author of numerous articles and a recently published book, Fragmented Memories: Struggling to be Tai-Ahom in India (2004), which was awarded the Srikanta Dutta prize for best book on north-east India by the Nehru Memorial Museum and Library, New Delhi.
+is Professor of History, Arizona State University, and Hardt-Nickachos Chair in Peace Studies.
+She is the author of numerous articles and a book, Fragmented Memories: Struggling to be Tai-Ahom in India (2004), which was awarded the Srikanta Dutta prize for best book on north-east India by the Nehru Memorial Museum and Library, New Delhi.

 academic & non-fiction | autobiographies, reminiscences, memoirs | fiction | pamphlets & monographs